Entwickler-Club/dpodreact/dev/devnotes.md

 	- added: Showcase: React-Icons
 ====================================================================================

+- dpod published and to Heroku

-- .. make new branch: rename ShowcaseManageItemTypes to ManageShowcaseReports
+- .. make new branch: rename SxhowcaseManageItemTypes to ManageShowcaseReports
 	- use the same actions

 - .. make clear and save buttons work with editing